derekgeisler/Pi-Network---Consensus-Smart-Contracts-Merkle-Roots/README.md

 # Pi-Network---Consensus-Smart-Contracts-Merkle-Roots
 Pi Network - Consensus, Smart Contracts, &amp; Merkle Roots

+If you need a referal code you can join my network use referal code: derekgeisler www.minepi.com/derekgeisler

 A more advanced implementation of Pi Coin that incorporates several features found in modern blockchain networks.
 This implementation will include advanced concepts like a decentralized network, consensus algorithm, merkle trees, and more sophisticated smart contracts.

 This advanced implementation includes: